FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Experiments and Analysis

-We evaluate the Top-1 accuracy on both IID and Non-IID settings under dynamic heterogeneous FL setting.
-Following~\cite{diao2020heterofl}, we first evaluate the performance of the server model (the one with the largest model size) under dynamic heterogeneous setting.
-Furthermore, since the smaller model should be deployed on resource-constrained devices, we evaluate the performance of client models with different levels of computation complexity.
-In addition, we evaluate the performance of the server model and client models under fixed heterogeneous setting.
+We evaluate the Top-1 accuracy of models with different sizes in the IID and Non-IID settings under the dynamic and fixed heterogeneous FL settings.

-\textbf{Performance of Server and Client Models.} Table~\ref{tbl:dynamic_hete} shows the performance of \system and baselines in terms of Top-1 test accuracy under the dynamic heterogeneous setting.
-From this table, it is clear to see that both the server and client models of \system consistently outperforms that of baselines.
-When comparing with FedAvg, we can find that both the \system and HeteroFL can improve the performance of the server model.
-Additionally, on CIFAR-100, \system defeats HeteroFL in terms of Top-1 test accuracy with only half parameters of that.
-When comparing \system with different variants of HeteroFL, we can observe that \system shows superiority in terms of the accuracy of smallest model.
-On CIFAR-10, \system surpasses baselines by 0.77\% and 1.26\% in terms of Top-1 accuracy, under IID and Non-IID settings.
-On CIFAR-100 dataset, \system surpasses HeteroFL by 5.90\% and 1.09\% in terms of Top-1 accuracy, under IID and Non-IID settings.
-The improvements for small models are helpful since the resource-constrained devices may not be able to deploy the large server model.
-Furthermore, we can also find that the performance gain achieved by \system from low-rank factorization (compared with HeteroFL) becomes larger when switching the dataset from CIFAR-10 to CIFAR-100.
-We attribute it to the direct width slimming for the last convolution and classifier in HeteroFL, while in \system the dimension of those is maintained.
-Additionally, this table also shows that the HeteroFL in Non-IID setting performs better than that in IID setting, which can be ascribed to the masking cross-entropy and weighted aggregation for classifier under the Non-IID setting.
+\textbf{Performance under Dynamic Heterogeneous Setting.} Table~\ref{tbl:dynamic_hete} shows the performance of \system and baselines in terms of Top-1 test accuracy under the dynamic heterogeneous setting.
+From this table, it is clear to see that both the server and client models of \system consistently outperform the baselines on CIFAR datasets.
+When comparing with FedAvg, we find that both \system and HeteroFL improve the performance of the server model, while Split-Mix does not beat FedAvg in all of the scenarios under the dynamic setting.
+When comparing \system with different variants of HeteroFL and Split-Mix, we observe that \system shows superiority in terms of the accuracy of the smallest model.
+On CIFAR-100, \system surpasses HeteroFL by 5.90\% and 1.09\% in terms of Top-1 accuracy, under the IID and Non-IID settings respectively.
+The improvements for small models are helpful for dynamically changing computational capability.
+Furthermore, we also find that the performance gain achieved by \system compared with baselines becomes larger when switching the dataset from CIFAR-10 to datasets with more complexity, \ie, CIFAR-100 and Tiny-ImageNet.
+We attribute this to direct width slimming on larger model leading to a significant performance drop when compared to the original model.
+In contrast, the small models in \system benefit from the hybrid network structure and weighted aggregation strategy, which leads to improved performance.